Transform your development planning from annual paperwork into daily growth opportunities.

 | • Succession planning discussions with VP | • Skills portfolio reviewed in quarterly check-ins | • Regulatory efficiency metrics shared with executives |

-The key insight: development planning works when it becomes inseparable from business execution rather than competing with it for time and attention.
+Development planning works when it becomes inseparable from business execution rather than competing with it for time and attention.

 Template structure:

-Section 1: Business alignment foundation
+Section 1: Business Alignment Foundation

-Section 2: Manager capability assessment
+Section 2: Manager Capability Assessment

-Section 3: Work-integrated learning plan
+Section 3: Work-integrated Learning Plan

-Section 4: Continuous measurement framework
+Section 4: Continuous Measurement Framework

-Section 5: Competing priority management
+Section 5: Competing Priority Management

 D2L Link integrates with major HRIS platforms like Workday, ADP and BambooHR to automate data sharing between systems.
 When someone changes roles or joins the organization, their development path can update automatically without manual intervention from L&D teams.